 Here are five simple ways to make sure better chances of becoming a morning person.

 Eat a simple dinner to allow your body to digest the food.
 Undigested food will lead to disturbed sleep.
-Food with too many spices or fried food items takes a lot longer to break down sending your digestion process on an overdrive.
+Food with too many spices or fried food items takes a lot longer to break down sending your digestion process into an overdrive.
 This can hinder your sleep cycle and we all know how difficult it is to wake up after a night of sleep deprivation.
 So simplify your dinner today to become a morning person.

 Limit caffeine consumption